maxzhang1985/CS-Fundamentals/readme.md

 # Introduction

-A place for practicing data structures & algorithms using Ruby and JavaScript
+A place to brush up basic CS knowledge